linda-seiter/cmsc115/week1_lab/README.md

 | ----------------------------------- | ------------------------------------ |
 | apple<br>pear<br>watermelon<br><br> | apple<br>pear<br>watermelon<br>peach |

+- A line comment `//` prevents the print statement for "orange" from executing.
-- The print statements for "orange", "lemon", and "banana" are commented out and do not execute.
+- A block comment `/* */` prevents the print statements for "lemon" and "banana" from executing.
 - The print statement for "pear" executes since `//` is placed _after_ the statement.